thameenas/chatlingo-ai/README.md

 # Language WhatsApp Bot

-A WhatsApp bot that provides interactive scenarios in Kannada language with automatic daily nudges.
+A WhatsApp bot that provides interactive scenarios in Kannada language with automatic daily nudges, built using the Model-Service-Controller-Repository (MSCR) architecture.

+## Architecture

+This application follows the **Model-Service-Controller-Repository (MSCR)** pattern:

+- **Models**: Data structures and database entities
+- **Services**: Business logic and external integrations
+- **Controllers**: HTTP request/response handling
+- **Repositories**: Data access and persistence layer

+### Architecture Benefits:
+- **Separation of Concerns**: Each layer has a specific responsibility
+- **Testability**: Easy to unit test individual components
+- **Maintainability**: Changes in one layer don't affect others
+- **Scalability**: Easy to add new features or modify existing ones

 ## Setup